PalakPatel-04/MediLocate/README.md

    The application should now be running at `http://localhost:5173/`.

 ## Usage
-- Open the app in a web browser (preferably chrome).
+- Open the app in a web browser (preferablly chrome).
 - Allow location access when prompted.
 - It automatically search for hospitals.
 - View details and directions to the facility.